Mayo Clinic Care Network Content

 Skin biopsy

 • Shave biopsy.
-During a shave biopsy, the doctor uses a tool similar to a razor to scrape the surface of your skin.
+During a shave biopsy, your health care provider uses a tool similar to a razor to scrape the surface of your skin.

 • Punch biopsy.
-During a punch biopsy, the doctor uses a circular tool to remove a small section of your skin's deeper layers.
+During a punch biopsy, a circular tool is used to remove a small section of your skin's deeper layers.

 • Incisional biopsy.
-During an incisional biopsy, the doctor uses a scalpel to remove a small area of skin.
+During an incisional biopsy, your provider uses a scalpel to remove a small area of skin.
 Whether you receive stitches to close the biopsy site depends on the amount of skin removed.

 • Excisional biopsy.
-During an excisional biopsy, the doctor removes an entire lump or an entire area of abnormal skin.
+During an excisional biopsy, an entire lump or area of skin that appears suspicious is removed.
 You'll likely receive stitches to close the biopsy site.

-You receive a local anesthetic to numb the biopsy site before the procedure.
+Before the procedure, you'll receive a local anesthetic to numb the biopsy site.